spirali/spirali.github.io/content/blog/music1/index.md

 In other words, I aim to give a few elementary principles, explain where they come from, and then derive music theory from these principles without introducing new, unexplained things along the way.

-I am not a music theory expert; there are probably many mistakes.
-This text summarizes my understanding so far.
-Except for a few exceptions, I intentionally avoid standard music theory terminology.
-Knowing what "minor third" means is good for communication with others, but labels do not bring understanding themselves.
-Mapping this text to standard terminology is left as an exercise for the reader.
+*Disclaimer1: I am not a music theory expert.
+This text summarizes my understanding, and is probably full of mistakes.
+Think of it as an exploration.*

+*Discalimer2: I intentionally avoid standard music theory terminology.
+Mapping this text to standard terminology is left as an exercise for the reader.*

 ---